Augmentation varieties and disk potentials II: Chain maps from cobordisms

 and diffeomorphisms

 so that \begin{enumerate} \item the two forms satisfy the proportionality relation

-for some positive constants $\lambda_\pm \in \R$, and \item the natural isomorphism between the normal bundle of $Z_\pm$ in $\tilde{X}$ and the kernel of $D p: TZ_\pm \to TY_\pm$ is orientation preserving resp. reversing for the positive resp. negative boundary. \end{enumerate} Denote by $X$ the interior of $\widetilde{X}$, viewed as a manifold with cylindrical ends, and, abusing terminology, call $X$ the cobordism. \end{definition}
+for some positive constants $\lambda_\pm \in \R$, and \item the isomorphism between the normal bundle of $Z_\pm$ in $\widetilde{X}$ and the kernel of $D p: TZ_\pm \to TY_\pm$ induced by the symplectic form is orientation preserving resp. reversing for the convex resp. concave boundary. \end{enumerate} Denote by $X$ the interior of $\widetilde{X}$, viewed as a manifold with cylindrical ends, and, abusing terminology, call $X$ the cobordism. \end{definition}